dickreuter/Poker/readme.rst

 - [x] Build a framework that can play online
 - [x] Createa a tool that helps to map the tables and make maps shared over all users via mongodb
 - [x] Update the pokerbot to the new table format of partypoker
-- [ ] Update the pokerbot to the new table format of pokerstars
+- [x] Update the pokerbot to the new table format of pokerstars
-- [ ] Fix pylint errors and imporve code quality
+- [ ] Fix pylint errors and improve code quality
 - [ ] Update tests.
 Some are currently outdated.
 More tests are needed
 - [ ] Make travis to work.
 Windows support is currently limited, so most likely the bot needs to be made linux compatible (and also mac)
 - [ ] Add more strategies